 Are there testing locations near Arcadia?

-This past Saturday, these drive-through testing locations became available to the community:
+These drive-through testing locations are available to the community:

 A fever at or above 100.4 degrees Fahrenheit AND respiratory symptoms such as cough or shortness of breath; or

 A temperature at or above 99.6 degrees Fahrenheit AND 65 years of age or older; or

 A first responder (law enforcement, fire, EMS, or dispatcher) AND concern for exposure to a patient with suspected COVID-19 OR respiratory symptoms; or